 Drs.
 Meshnick and Juliano visited with faculty at the Tropical Medicine unit at University of Tuebingen to develop collaborations.
 (From left: Peter Kremsner, Bertrand Lell, Benjamin Mordmuller, Jonathan Juliano, Steven Meshnick, Carsten Kohler)

-Graduate student Lauren Levitz takes part in a study visit at Dr. Meshnick's study of malaria transmission in the Democratic Republic of the Congo.
+Graduate student Lauren Levitz takes part in a study visit in a longitudinal study of malaria transmission in the Democratic Republic of the Congo.

 IDEEL@UNC investigators visit the Ejikman Institute to establish research collaborations for studying Plasmodium vivax.